 - Part 1: Everything You Must Know About Color in your Home [Before Choosing Paint Colors]

 - Part 2: How to Create a Whole Home Color Scheme

 - Part 3: 8 Secrets to Choosing Home Paint Colors [From Around the Web]

-**Don't forget you can catch up with the entire pursing a homier home series here.**
+**Don't forget you can catch up with the entire pursing a homier home series starting with Phase 1, Step 1 here.**